This course is for delegates working with bills of lading in any import, export or merchanting model.

 ...and which commercial terms require which types of bill of lading - specifically FOB and CIF contracts.

-The ideal candidate will be a delegate who works with bills of lading or other seafreight transport documents on a regular basis but has perhaps acquired their skills so far by trial, example and error rather than by study.
+The ideal candidate will be a delegate who works with bills of lading on a regular basis but has perhaps acquired their skills so far by trial and error rather than by study.

-Bills of lading are sometimes subject to a given country’s legislative requirements and the workshop cannot cover every eventuality, however the core issues are addressed and the course fees include several hours of additional recorded training material, allowing the delegate further study and an opportunity to share their knowledge with colleagues.
+Bills of lading are always subject to a given country’s laws and the workshop cannot cover every eventuality, however the core issues are addressed and the course fees include several hours of additional recorded training material, allowing the delegate further study and an opportunity to share their knowledge with colleagues.

 In addition, each delegate also receives an electronic copy of the presentation material and a hyperlinked copy of the 5th Edition of Trading Words & Phrases.